oaokm/AL-Khatma/README_EN.md

 >**Note**: It will be announced in the next versions.

-There are additional packages being worked on, such as:
+There are additional packages being working on, such as:
 * Azkar package.
 * Quranic interpretation package.